francesco-losciale/todo-service-kotlin/README.md

 # TODO

-- Integration test reads just the application.conf, fix it to ready the application.yaml instead
+- Integration test can read just the application.conf, fix it to ready the application.yaml instead
 -

 # How to run

+`docker-compose up -d`

 `./gradlew run`